-If you’re going to rock the job market and get interviews, then you have to be strategic about the skills you feature in your resume’s story.
+If you’re going to rock the job market and get interviews, then you have to be strategic about the skills to put on your resume.

 The goal is to hit the sweet spot of alignment between what you want and what employers want.

 How to Align What You Want with What Employers Want

 I talked with several career coaches.
 Most of them suggested starting with what you want and then matching your desires to the market.

 Others like to reverse engineer the process.
 They look at what the market wants and help their clients figure out how they match up.

 The key to accelerating your job search is to make finding the sweet spot of alignment a top priority.
 Don’t waste valuable time on an untargeted search, trying to sell skills the market doesn’t want.

-How to Identify the Skills You Have & Want to Use
+How to Identify Skills to Put on Your Resume

 - Look at Your Daily Life